 In addition to the primary compensation elements discussed above, we provide our named executive officers with limited benefits and perquisites as described below in footnote 4 to the Summary Compensation Table.
 We consider these additional benefits to be a part of a named executive officer's overall compensation.
-These benefits generally do not impact the level of other compensation paid to our named executive officers, due to the fact that the incremental cost to us of these benefits and perquisites represents a small percentage of each named executive officer's total compensation package.
+These benefits generally do not impact the level of other compensation paid to our named executive officer's total compensation package.
 We believe that these enhanced benefits and perquisites provide our named executive officers with security, convenience and support services that allow them to focus attention on carrying out their responsibilities to us.
 In addition, we believe that these benefits and perquisites help us to be competitive and retain talented executives.